-- A five (5) member board governs the Corporation, with - o one (1) voting Director appointed by the County Executive of Onondaga County, - o one (1) voting Director appointed by the Chairman of the Onondaga County Legislature, - o one (1) voting Director appointed by the Mayor of the City of Syracuse, - o one (1) voting Director appointed by the Majority Leader of the Common Council of the City of Syracuse and confirmed by the Common Council of the City of Syracuse, and - o one (1) additional voting Director of the Corporation jointly nominated the Mayor of the City of Syracuse and the County Executive of Onondaga County and confirmed by both the Common Council of the City of Syracuse and the County Legislature of the County of Onondaga. - The City of Syracuse and County of Onondaga continued to provide staff support as an in-kind contribution in early 2013. - The GSPDC retained general counsel in April 2013, accounting services in July 2013, and hired an Executive Director/Chief Financial Officer in August 2013.
+- A five (5) member board governs the Corporation, with - o one (1) voting Director appointed by the County Executive of Onondaga County, - o one (1) voting Director appointed by the Chairman of the Onondaga County Legislature, - o one (1) voting Director appointed by the Mayor of the City of Syracuse, - one (1) voting Director appointed by the Majority Leader of the Common Council of the City of Syracuse and confirmed by the Common Council of the City of Syracuse, and - one (1) additional voting Director of the Corporation jointly nominated the Mayor of the City of Syracuse and the County Executive of Onondaga County and confirmed by both the Common Council of the City of Syracuse and the County Legislature of the County of Onondaga. - The Land Bank acquired 170 properties in 2017.
+Most, although not all, were acquired subsequent to City foreclosure for tax delinquency.